The Importance of Prepping a Room Before you Paint

-Above all, you want to be uninterrupted as much as you can.
+While you are preparing the room prior to painting, you want to be uninterrupted as much as you can.
 For example, let your phone take the messages and check them only once in a while.
 This eliminates taking gloves off and on and getting your phone full of the products you are about to use.
 Need some pickup?
 Music helps A LOT.
 Your day will seem to fly by!
 And you will get a lot more done with upbeat music.
 Want to feel artistic?
 Slow some of that music down and just get into it.
 Prefer TV?
 Put it on.
+Prepping a room before you paint can be fun and will go fast if you do the pick ups.

 Take Out The Little Things